 The Board appoints and delegates all operational responsibilities to the Chief Executive Officer (CEO), as the governance role focuses on the development and monitoring of policies.
 The CEO’s main responsibility is to implement operational responsibilities through the establishment of appropriate programs and services.

-Julie is the Manager of the Clinical Training Unit at Dental Health Services Victoria, where she has been since May 2012.
+Julie is the Manager of Commercial Services at Dental Health Services Victoria.
 Her previous role was with the Australian Dental Association (ADA), Victoria Branch, as the Manager of Continuing Professional Development and Training and the Manager, Industry Partnerships.